MantiMantilla/config_files/README.md

 GitHub CLI (`gh`) is a command line tool for managing remote repositories hosted on GitHub.

+#### 1.2.2 LazyGit

+TUI for Git repo management.
+Used to integrate with LunarVim.

 ### 1.3 Ranger

 Terminal based file explorer with vim-like bindings.